Sprinkles: History

-The American candy company Just Born cites its founder, Sam Born, as inventing the "chocolate" sprinkles called "jimmies" (which may never have contained any chocolate) in Brooklyn, New York.
+The American candy company Just Born cites its founder, Sam Born, as inventing the "chocolate" sprinkles called "jimmies" (which might never have contained any chocolate) in Brooklyn, New York.
 However, advertisements for chocolate sprinkles as a confection exist in the United States as far back as 1921, predating Just Born by two years.

 A related product, sanding sugar has been commercially available in a small range of colors for decades.
 Now it comes in a wide variety, including black and metallic-like "glitter".

 Types

 Popular terminology for this confection tends to overlap, while manufacturers are more precise with their labeling.
 What consumers often call "sprinkles" covers several types of candy decorations that are sprinkled randomly over a surface, as opposed to decorations that are placed in specific spots.
-Nonpareils, confetti, silver, gold, and pearl dragées – not to be confused with pearl sugar (which is also sprinkled on baked goods) – and hundreds-and-thousands are all used this way, along with a newer product called "sugar shapes" or "sequins".
-These latter come in a variety of shapes, often flavored, for holidays or themes, such as Halloween witches and pumpkins, or flowers and dinosaurs.
-Candy cane shapes may taste like peppermint, and gingerbread men like gingerbread cookies.
+Nonpareils (hundreds-and-thousands), confetti, silver, gold, and pearl dragées, pearl sugar and "sugar shapes" (sequins) are all used this way.

 Sanding sugar is a transparent crystal sugar of larger size than general-use refined white sugar.
 Crystal sugar tends to be clear and of much larger crystals than sanding sugar.
 Pearl sugar is relatively large, opaque white spheroids of sugar.
 Both crystal and pearl sugars are typically used for sprinkling on sweet breads, pastries, and cookies in many countries.

 Some American manufacturers deem the elongated opaque sprinkles the official sprinkles.
-In British English, these are sugar strands or hundreds-and-thousands (the latter term alludes to their supposed uncountability).
-In the Northeastern United States, sprinkles are often referred to as jimmies.
+In British English, these are sugar strands.
+In the New England region of United States, as well as in Philadelphia, sprinkles are often referred to as jimmies.
 "Jimmies", in this sense, are usually considered to be used as an ice cream topping, while sprinkles are for decorating baked goods, but the term can be used for both.

-The sprinkles known as nonpareils in French are tiny opaque spheres that were traditionally white, but that now come in many colors.
-The sprinkle-type of dragée is like a large nonpareil with a metallic coating of silver, gold, copper, or bronze.
+The sprinkles known as nonpareils in French are tiny opaque spheres that were traditionally white, but that now come in many colors; in Commonwealth countries such as the United Kingdom, Australia and New Zealand, these are known as "hundreds and thousands".

+The sprinkle-type of dragée (also known as a "cachou") is like a large nonpareil with a metallic coating of silver, gold, copper, or bronze.
 The food-sprinkle dragée is now also made in a form resembling pearls.

+"Sugar shapes" ("sequins") are a newer product which come in a variety of shapes, often flavored, for holidays or themes, such as Halloween witches and pumpkins, or flowers and dinosaurs.
+Candy cane shapes may taste like peppermint, and gingerbread men like gingerbread cookies.

 Toppings that are more similar in consistency to another type of candy, even if used similarly to sprinkles, are usually known by a variation of that candy's name—for example, mini-chocolate chips or praline.